KarlMunthe/MasterThesis/README.md

 This repo contains the code used to obtain the numerical results for the one dimensional [Navier-Stokes](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) (NS) and [Svärds modified Navier-Stokes equations](https://www.researchgate.net/publication/322328860_A_new_Eulerian_model_for_viscous_and_heat_conducting_compressible_flow)
-(NSS) using [spectral method](https://en.wikipedia.org/wiki/Spectral_method) as well as the two dimensional NSS equations on a transformed rectangular grid using [finite volume method](https://en.wikipedia.org/wiki/Finite_volume_method) and injection method to imposee the boundary conditions.
+(NSS) using [spectral method](https://en.wikipedia.org/wiki/Spectral_method) as well as the two dimensional NSS equations on a transformed rectangular grid using [finite volume method](https://en.wikipedia.org/wiki/Finite_volume_method) and injection method to impose the boundary conditions.

 The folder named DifferenceMatrices contains functions that will return spectral difference matrices approximating the first and second derivative for grids an arbitrary amount of grid points.